indexmap-rs/indexmap/README.rst

 Using robin hood hashing just like Rust's libstd HashMap.

 - Has insert, lookup, grow
-- Remove is implemented, but it perturbs the insertion order.
+- Remove is implemented.
-  It's the usual backwards shift deletion, but only on the index vector, so it's cheaper.
+  - It's the usual backwards shift deletion, but only on the index vector, so it's cheaper.
+  - Remove does not respect the insertion order and this is by design
+  - The consistent iteration order (indepentent of hash function) is the main feature and affords us fast iteration, no pathological slowdowns or hash function/iteration order based attacks.
-- original-insertion-order-preserving removal would want to be implemented with tombstones, but I'm hesitant and not sure if it can be performant.
+  - original-insertion-order-preserving removal would want to be implemented with tombstones, but I've decided this is going to be a separately named hash map.
+So: fork time.

 Performance: